Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Power spectrum estimation

 The equivalence breaks down in the presence of uneven frequency sampling due to flagged channels, which introduce non-stationary spectral structure. \Cref{fig:fft_allflags} presents the recovered power spectrum obtained with the FFT-squared estimator $|\tilde{T}(\tau)|^2$ after including different flagging patterns in the data.
 When frequency channels are missing, the FFT implicitly assigns zero values to the flagged samples, thereby introducing sharp discontinuities along the frequency axis.
 These discontinuities induce pronounced spectral leakage and redistribute power over a broad range of $k_\parallel$ modes.
 As a result, the FFT-squared estimator fails to recover the input EoR power spectrum.
 It exhibits significant biases and excess power across essentially the entire $k_\parallel$ domain.
 As discussed previously, several classes of methods can, in principle, correct this problem, including inpainting \citep{ewallwice2021}, deconvolution \citep{parsons12}, and Fourier transforms tailored to irregular sampling \citep{trott16}.

 \Cref{fig:21cm_SCF_None_allflags} displays the estimated power spectrum obtained using the two-point correlation-based formalism (equations~\ref{eq:corr_est} and \ref{eq:dct}).
 The key here is that $C(\Delta\nu)$ is estimated only from the available frequency pairs.
-Here, the flagged channels reduce the number of contributing frequency pairs at a given frequency separation, but they do not introduce sharp spectral discontinuities in the frequency-separation $(\Delta\nu)$ domain.
+Here, the flagged channels reduce the number of contributing frequency pairs at a given frequency separation, but they do not introduce sharp spectral discontinuities in the frequency separation $(\Delta\nu)$ domain.
 As a consequence, the correlation-based estimator reliably recovers the input power spectrum over the bulk of the $k_\parallel$ range for all flagging configurations (top panel).
 The percentage deviation of the recovered power spectrum from the model (bottom panels) shows some scatter in the estimated values, which is mostly consistent with their associated uncertainties.
-We see that the scatter is more prominent in the PERIODIC+RANDOM and RANDOM flagging scenarios.
+We see that, particularly at large $k_\parallel$, the scatter is more prominent in the PERIODIC+RANDOM and RANDOM flagging scenarios, both of which have a higher total flagging percentage than the PERIODIC one.
 The primary impact of flagging manifests as an increase in the statistical uncertainties at large $k_\parallel$.
-We can therefore expect noisy power spectrum in 21-cm experiments at higher $k_\parallel$.
-We also notice slight systematic offset for the case of RANDOM flagging at $k_\parallel > 2$~Mpc$^{-1}$.
+We can therefore expect a noisier power spectrum at higher $k_\parallel$ with increased flagging.

+\Cref{fig:21cm_SCF_None_allflags_zoom} zooms in to $k_\parallel \leq 2\,{\rm Mpc}^{-1}$, the large scale regime that is of primary scientific interest in current 21-cm experiments, to illustrate how the different flagging patterns affect these scales.
+We notice that PERIODIC flagging increases the uncertainties at relatively small $k_\parallel$ regimes, whereas RANDOM flagging increases the uncertainties at larger $k_\parallel$.
+This can be understood as a consequence of the spectral scale of each flagging pattern as presented in \Cref{fig:flagging}.
+PERIODIC flagging is a comparatively large-scale feature in frequency, while RANDOM flagging introduces small-scale features in the data, and the resulting uncertainties propagate to the corresponding LoS scales accordingly.
+We discuss this point further later in the text.